-Fact 1: the returns to early marginal investments are higher than the return to savings for economically disadvantaged children.
-A number of comprehensive surveys (Karoly et al., 1998; Blau and Currie, 2006; Cunha et al., 2006; Almond and Currie, 2011; Heckman and Kautz, 2014; Kautz et al., 2014) document both the short- and long-term impacts of numerous early childhood interventions in the U.S. Most notably, an experimental evaluation of the Perry Preschool program followed participants in the early 1960s through age 40, measuring the program's impacts on a wide-array of outcomes, including cognitive achievement, educational attainment, earnings, and crime.11 Based on program costs and impacts measured from ages 15-40, Heckman et al. (2010) estimate a private internal rate of return to Perry Preschool participants of around 8%.12 The Abecedarian Project offered high quality full-day preschool to a (randomly assigned) sample of mostly African American children born in the mid-1970s who were at risk for delayed intellectual and social development.
-Follow-up evaluations of Abecedarian through age 21 reveal significant long-term benefits that exceed the program's costs by a factor of roughly 2.5 (Barnett and Masse, 2007).13 Researchers have also extensively analyzed the long-term impacts of Chicago's Child-Parent Center (CPC) preschool program, following a sample of low-income, mostly African American participants from the mid-1980s to the present.
-Rough calculations based on program impacts measured through age 26 suggest an average (private) benefit/cost ratio of 3.6 (Reynolds et al., 2011).14 Finally, a number of studies document significant long-term impacts of Head Start
+The returns to early marginal investments are higher than the return to savings for economically disadvantaged children.
+A number of comprehensive surveys (Karoly et al., 1998; Blau and Currie, 2006; Cunha et al., 2006; Almond and Currie, 2011; Heckman and Kautz, 2014; Kautz et al., 2014) document both the short- and long-term impacts of numerous early childhood interventions in the US.
+Most notably, an experimental evaluation of the Perry Preschool program followed participants in the early 1960s up to age 40, measuring the program's impacts on a wide array of outcomes, including cognitive achievement, educational attainment, earnings, and crime.
+Based on program costs and impacts measured from ages 15 to 40, Heckman et al. (2010) estimate a private internal rate of return to Perry Preschool participants of around 8 percent.
+The Abecedarian Project offered high-quality full-day preschool to a (randomly assigned) sample of mostly African American children born in the mid-1970s who were at risk of delayed intellectual and social development.
+Follow-up evaluations of Abecedarian to age 21 reveal significant long-term benefits that exceed the program's costs by a factor of roughly 2.5 (Barnett and Masse, 2007).
+Researchers have also extensively analyzed the long-term impacts of Chicago's Child-Parent Center (CPC) preschool program, following a sample of low-income, mostly African American participants from the mid-1980s to the present.
+Rough calculations based on program impacts

-11Perry Preschool provided daily high quality preschool (2.5 hours per day) and weekly home visits for two years to children ages 3 and 4.
+&lt;sup>11 Perry Preschool provided daily high-quality preschool (2.5 hours per day) and weekly home visits for two years to children aged 3 and 4.
 The randomized control trial sample was drawn from low IQ children from families of low socioeconomic status.